 The Southern Arizona Watercolor Guild’s mission is to advance and develop watercolor as an important painting medium and to provide educational and cultural benefits for our members and interested supporters of our community.

 SAWG Vision Statement

 The Southern Arizona Watercolor Guild is a community of watermedia artists recognized for excellence in their work, promotion of art education, and the advancement of watermedia in southern Arizona.

 SAWG General Meetings

 General meetings (unless noted) are held at St. Francis in the Foothills Celebration Center at 4625 E. River Road (near the corner of River and Swan) Tucson, AZ.
 MONDAY NIGHTS.
-Next meeting September 14th.
-Starts with 6:30 pm Social Hour, then 7:00 pm Meeting.
+Meetings are on the second Monday of the month from September through May.
+Starts with 6:00 pm social, then 6:30 pm meeting, and 7:00 demo.

 When checking out make sure to let us know in the comments or special instructions box where you want your donation to go: General Funds,Scholarships, Shows, Western Federation, or Past President.
 If nothing is mentioned it will go into the General funds account.